BiznesBear/WFGL/README.md

-﻿# WFGL
+﻿# 🗑️ WFGL
 "Windows forms game library" allows you to create small 2D games faster and simplier (in windows forms, of course).
-Remember that WFGL was created as *prototype* of an idea.

 > [!NOTE]
 > WFGL was created as a 4fun project.
-This *library* was not created with the intention of creatin large games in it (or even anything in it).
+> This *library* was not created with the intention of creatin large games in it (or even anything in it).
+> Also contains huge amounts of spagetti code.
 > Treat this as a kind of joke/meme.

-> [!IMPORTANT]
-> WFGL uses GDI+ graphics which may result in low fps.

 ## 📄 General futures
 - Auto scaling